Many “internet fish helpers” recommend fasting sick fish, or decreasing their diet, and we have to ask…WHY?!?!?

 Most of the reasoning behind dropping your fish’s calories is to prevent excess ammonia in your tank.
 This is a lazy excuse for not doing your water changes, not having enough filtration, having too many fish or not starting your tank properly.
 Don’t punish your fish for your laziness or lack of preparation.

-Here are the rare instances your fish may require fasting or a decreased diet:
+Here are the rare instances fasting sick fish or a decreased diet is necessary:

 - Your fish does not WANT to eat and ignores the food you offer.

 - Your fish is about to undergo surgery by a qualified veterinarian.

 - Your betta has been overfed and cannot digest any more food.

 - The water in your outdoor pond is too cold and your fish aren’t interested in eating.

 When your fish is sick, please do the following: